McKenzie denies late changes to grant list

-Former minister Bridget McKenzie says she didn’t know last-minute changes were made to a list of projects for which she approved funding under the controversial sport grants program.
+Former minister Bridget McKenzie says she didn’t know last-minute changes had been made to a list of projects she had approved funding for under the controversial sport grants program.

-Senate committees heard this week her office sent Sport Australia a changed spreadsheet – adding nine projects worth $3.3 million – three hours after initially sending the body in charge of the program her authorisation.
+Two Senate estimates hearings and the committee inquiring into the matter heard this week her office sent Sport Australia a changed spreadsheet – adding nine projects worth $3.3 million – three hours after initially sending it her authorisation.

 The auditor-general told senators its investigation showed the list of projects in the third round changed twice after it was initially sent to Sport Australia on April 11.